Language selection

 There would be no exemptions for export licences.
 Current elver licence holders would need to have an export licence to export elvers outside of Canada.

-Conditions of export licences could include:
+Conditions of export licences would:

 The export licence holder would also be responsible for meeting export requirements set out by the CBSA.